stfc/PSyclone/doc/dynamo0p3.rst

 need colouring so PSyclone does not perform it.
 If such attempt is made, PSyclone will raise a ``Generation Error`` in the **Dynamo0p3ColourTrans** transformation (see :ref:`dynamo0.3-api-transformations` for more details on transformations).
-An example of field writing over a discontinuous function space ``wtheta`` is given in ``examples/dynamo/eg9``.
+An example of fields iterating over a discontinuous function space ``wtheta`` is given in ``examples/dynamo/eg9``, with ``GH_READWRITE`` access descriptor denoting an update to the relevant fields.
 This example also demonstrates how to only colour loops over continuous function spaces when transformations are applied.
-Additionally, it will also serve as an example of ``GH_READWRITE`` access for discontinuous quantities when it is introduced.

 Optional Field Metadata
 ^^^^^^^^^^^^^^^^^^^^^^^